fidelity/spock/docs/legacy/advanced_features/Parameter-Groups.md

 # Parameter Groups

-Since `spock` manages complex configurations via a class based solution we can define and decorate multiple classes with `@spock`.
+Since `spock` manages complex configurations via a class based solution we can define and decorate multiple classes with `@spock_config`.
 Each class gets created as a separate class object within the `spock` namespace object.

 ### Building spock Parameter Groups